waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `team_builder_agent`: An agent to suggest optimal party compositions for major challenges.
 - `hm_troubleshooter_agent`: An agent to automate testing of HM usage when it fails.
 - `fly_helper_tool`: A tool to automate selecting a destination from the Fly menu.
-- `tool_diagnostics_agent`: An agent to analyze a tool's output against game state data to determine if a 'failure' is a correct assessment of the world.
+- `tool_diagnostics_agent`: An agent to analyze a tool's output against the game state to determine if a 'failure' is a correct assessment of the world.

 # VI.
 Tool & Agent Development

 ## A. Pathfinder Status
-- **Status:** The `pathfinder_lite` tool is CRITICALLY UNRELIABLE and UNTRUSTWORTHY.
-It has repeatedly generated invalid paths into walls, water tiles, and through NPCs.
-It also fails to find valid paths that are known to exist, as demonstrated on Route 22 (Turn 106502).
-The refactoring in Turn 106496 did not solve the underlying issue.
+- **Status:** The `pathfinder_lite` tool appears to be working correctly.
+On Turn 106502, it reported 'No path found' on Route 22.
+My initial assessment was that the tool was broken.
+However, upon further analysis of the map data, the tool was correct: I was on an isolated platform with no path to my destination.
+The failure was in my own analysis, not the tool's logic.
-- **Current Debugging Focus:** The bug is not simple obstacle identification.
-It's a deeper logical flaw within the A* search loop or the tile validation logic that incorrectly prunes valid nodes from the search space.
+- **Conclusion:** The tool is more reliable than previously thought.
+Future 'no path found' errors should be treated as a strong indication of a genuine lack of a path, prompting a re-evaluation of the map and my strategy, not an immediate assumption of a tool bug.